vanHeemstraSystems/product-strategy-headstart/100/README.md

 # 100 - Introduction

 A product strategy is a high-level plan for a team/company to achieve a certain goal or goals with a product/service.
 These goals are derived from the product vision which plays a key role in the product strategy.
-Using the product vision I can clearly define the following my product strategy:
+Using the product vision I can clearly define my product strategy, following:

 - for whom we’re building the product/service